petyasoft/CryptoRank/README.md

 - Python 3.11 (you can install it [here](https://www.python.org/downloads/release/python-3110/))
 - Telegram API_ID and API_HASH (you can get them [here](https://my.telegram.org/auth?to=apps))

+## INFO
+- the software registers new accounts using my referral link, for a small fee I will tell you how to put your referral link, you can write about this in telegram chat https://t.me/petyasofts_chat

 1. Install the required dependencies:
    ```bash